 Two groups - Staffs & Worcs and Suffolk - have requested money for 2015.
 They will be the last regional groups to be awarded a KB talk grant.

-KB Lectures that have taken place
+KB Talks that have taken place

 Nick Hamilton gave a talk Barnsdale after Geoff